Understanding accounts payable: definition, process and best practices

 What is accounts payable?

-Accounts payable (AP) refers to the money a company owes to its suppliers and vendors for goods and services received but not yet paid for.
-It’s a short-term debt that’s recorded on the company's balance sheet and must be settled within the time outlined by the payment terms in the contract.
+Accounts payable refers to the money a business owes to suppliers and vendors for goods and services received but not yet paid for.
+These are short-term liabilities on your balance sheet and they need to be paid according to the agreed payment terms.

 Step 4: Payment scheduling